 Advocates working to end homelessness in Rhode Island release their annual report card Thursday looking at Rhode Island’s homeless population.
 For the second year in a row, the number of homeless declined.
 Jim Ryczek, Executive Director of the Rhode Island Coalition for the Homeless, spoke with Rhode Island Public Radio's Elisabeth Harrison to go behind the numbers.

-Providence Business News Editor Mark Murphy joins Rhode Island Public Radio's Dave Fallon for a weekly business segment The Bottom Line.
+Providence Business News Editor Mark Murphy joins Rhode Island Public Radio's Dave Fallon for our weekly business segment The Bottom Line.

-You can hear The Bottom Line each Friday at 5:50pm.
+When to Listen: You can hear The Bottom Line each Friday at 5:50pm.

 State Representative Joseph Shekarchi (D-Warwick) joins Political Roundtable to discuss the arrest this week of State Representative Joseph Almeida (D-Providence); Shekarchi's ties to Governor Gina Raimondo and House Speaker Nicholas Mattiello; the proliferation of tax-cut proposals at the General Assembly this year; and the outlook for a hike in the minimum wage.

 State Representative Joseph Almeida is maintaining his innocence after State Police charged him with unlawfully appropriating more than $1500.
 He’s accused of using more than $6000 in campaign contributions for his personal use.
 Meanwhile, watchdogs say there’s room for improvement when it comes to how the state polices the money collected by politicians.